tetrateio/training/modules/observability/README.md

 Using these consistent metrics, we can build powerful dashboards and visualizations.
 Let's start by taking a look at our system with Grafana, which we installed alongside Istio.

-This service is not exposed on our cluster, so we'll need to port-forward it to our local machine:
+This service is not exposed on our cluster, so we'll need to port-forward:
 ```sh
 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod \
     -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 &
 ```
 > We start the port-forwarding command in the background as we'll want to port-forward a few different services in the workshop.
+> If you're in Google Cloud Shell you access it via the web preview feature in the top right hand corner.
+You may need to change the port to 3000.

 We can go check out Grafana, and the default dashboards that Istio ships with, at http://localhost:3000/

+> If you're in Google Cloud Shell you access it via the web preview feature in the top right hand corner.
+You may need to change the port to 3000.

 While metrics are awesome, for understanding a new system nothing beats seeing a graph of the services in the system communicating.
 We also installed [Kiali](https://www.kiali.io/) alongside Istio; it comes with some nice visualizations, including a graph.
 Like Grafana, it's not exposed outside of the cluster, so we'll need to port-forward it locally:
 ```sh